Types

 Patterns:

-• tntExplosionDropDecay, globalSoundEvents, enderPearlsVanishOnDeath, doFireTick, maxCommandChainLength, doVinesSpread, disableElytraMovementCheck, lavaSourceConversion, commandBlockOutput, forgiveDeadPlayers, playersNetherPortalCreativeDelay, doMobSpawning, maxEntityCramming, universalAnger, playersSleepingPercentage, snowAccumulationHeight, doImmediateRespawn, blockExplosionDropDecay, naturalRegeneration, doMobLoot, fallDamage, doEntityDrops, randomTickSpeed, playersNetherPortalDefaultDelay, spawnRadius, freezeDamage, sendCommandFeedback, doWardenSpawning, fireDamage, reducedDebugInfo, waterSourceConversion, projectilesCanBreakBlocks, announceAdvancements, drowningDamage, disableRaids, doWeatherCycle, mobExplosionDropDecay, doDaylightCycle, showDeathMessages, doTileDrops, doInsomnia, keepInventory, doLimitedCrafting, mobGriefing, doTraderSpawning, commandModificationBlockLimit, logAdminCommands, spectatorsGenerateChunks, doPatrolSpawning, maxCommandForkCount
+• tntExplosionDropDecay, globalSoundEvents, enderPearlsVanishOnDeath, doFireTick, maxCommandChainLength, doVinesSpread, disableElytraMovementCheck, lavaSourceConversion, commandBlockOutput, forgiveDeadPlayers, playersNetherPortalCreativeDelay, doMobSpawning, maxEntityCramming, universalAnger, playersSleepingPercentage, snowAccumulationHeight, doImmediateRespawn, blockExplosionDropDecay, naturalRegeneration, doMobLoot, fallDamage, doEntityDrops, randomTickSpeed, playersNetherPortalDefaultDelay, spawnRadius, freezeDamage, sendCommandFeedback, doWardenSpawning, fireDamage, reducedDebugInfo, waterSourceConversion, projectilesCanBreakBlocks, announceAdvancements, drowningDamage, spawnChunkRadius, disableRaids, doWeatherCycle, mobExplosionDropDecay, doDaylightCycle, showDeathMessages, doTileDrops, doInsomnia, keepInventory, disablePlayerMovementCheck, doLimitedCrafting, mobGriefing, doTraderSpawning, commandModificationBlockLimit, logAdminCommands, minecartMaxSpeed, spectatorsGenerateChunks, doPatrolSpawning, maxCommandForkCount

 Since: 2.5